lmllouk/selenium-webdriver-extensions/index.md

 Install-Package Selenium.WebDriver.Extensions
 {% endhighlight %}

-This will install the full package containing jQuery, Sizzle and core selectors support.
-If you want to use only specific extensions you can do this by installing a specific package in Package Manager Console.

-{% highlight powershell %}
-Install-Package Selenium.WebDriver.Extensions.JQuery
-Install-Package Selenium.WebDriver.Extensions.Sizzle
-Install-Package Selenium.WebDriver.Extensions.Core
-{% endhighlight %}

 # Documentation
 API documentation can be found [here](https://rayell.github.io/selenium-webdriver-extensions/api) and user guide is on the [wiki](https://github.com/RaYell/selenium-webdriver-extensions/wiki).

 # Usage

 ## Include extensions
-Include extensions namespace and set the derived `By` to be used.
+Create alias for the extension `By` to be used.

 {% highlight csharp %}
-using Selenium.WebDriver.Extensions;
-using By = Selenium.WebDriver.Extensions.By;
+using By = OpenQA.Selenium.Extensions.By;
 {% endhighlight %}

+If you don't want to override the `By` to be used, you can always create `JQuerySelector` and `SizzleSelector` instances with `new` keyword.

 ## Basic jQuery example
 Invoke jQuery selectors on the WebDriver.